bobojiang26/PRET-optimized/README.md

-# PRET: a Few-Shot System for Pan-Cancer Recognition Without Example Training
+# PRET is a few-shot system for pan-cancer recognition without example training

 ## Introduction

 **PRET** (**P**an-cancer **R**ecognition without **E**xample **T**raining) is an innovative approach for multi-cancer diagnostics and tasks that eliminates task-specific model training.
-Utilizing a few labeled examples, PRET empowers pathological foundation models with the capability to directly recognize pan-cancer in the manner of in-context learning (ICL) to learn from inference stage.
+Utilizing a few labeled examples, PRET empowers pathological foundation models with the capability to directly recognize pan-cancer in the manner of in-context learning (ICL) to learn from the inference stage.
 PRET fully accounts for the unique characteristics of whole slide images, where massive patch tiles preserve rich local information, thereby facilitating exceptional recognition capabilities.
 By offering a flexible and cost-effective solution for pan-cancer recognition, PRET paves the way for accessible and equitable AI-based pathology systems, particularly benefiting minority populations and underserved regions.

-* This the data flow of our method to assist in understanding the code.
+* This is the data flow of our method to assist in understanding the code.

 ![](https://github.com/xmed-lab/PRET/blob/main/preview.png)